systems-failure/ASUS-X556UQK-hackintosh/README.md

 [Extract your DSDT/SSDTs](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/), modify the files as needed, compile and save your new AML files into CLOVER/ACPI/patched.

-(also check out CLOVER/ACPI/patched_dsl for working examples)
+You could also check out some patched DSL examples available in the "CLOVER/ACPI/DSL (for reference)/patched" folder.